equinor/ecalc/docs/docs/contribute/documentation-guide/01-documentation.md

 You will find the full documentation of Docusaurus here: [Docusaurus Docs](https://docusaurus.io/docs/next).

 ## Prerequisites
-You can contribute as long as you have access to the [ecalc-engine - GitHub Repository](https://github.com/equinor/ecalc-engine).
+You can contribute as long as you have access to the [ecalc - GitHub Repository](https://github.com/equinor/ecalc).
 It is entirely possible to make changes by using your web browser alone.
 However, if you want to get live feedback on your changes, we recommend that you run the documentation locally with the following prerequisites: